antoinela65/SQL-Exercises/README.md

 # SQL-Exercices

 Welcome to my SQL Entry-Level Exercises repository!
 This collection was made to showcase my SQL skills and provide hands-on practice problems that cover all the foundational concepts essential for working with databases.
 Through these exercises, I demonstrate proficiency in querying, manipulating, and analyzing data, skills that are crucial for data-related roles.
+The database used for these exercises is called AdventureWorks2019.
+You can find it in the linked files of this repository.

 📖 ***Overview***